-- Revise counting the numbers from 0-20, you can count different objects in your house to revise this - trying to count both forward and backwards from 20. - First let's look at the concept of odd and even numbers split some items in your home between any 2 people.
-The item can be pencils, spoons, books, boxes or anything else available at home.
-Then distribute it equally.
-Identify that the number that can be split into two parts equally as a whole is an even number and the number that cannot be split in two parts equally as a whole number is an odd number. - Tip: Younger learners that may not understand the concept of a whole number should be told that no halving is allowed. - Example: - 2 pencils can be divided as 1 goes to X and 1 goes to Y with none left over - so it is an even number - 3 boxes get divided as 1 goes to X and 1 goes to Y, but then there is 1 leftover and it can only be divided if we split it into half (which is not allowed) so 3 is an odd number
+- Find two people within your home/community - Distribute the items equally among the two people.
+What do you observe?
+Hint: some items can be divided equally among the two people, and some may not. - The number of items that can be split into two parts equally as a whole is an even number and the number that cannot be split in two parts equally as a whole number is an odd number - Tip: Younger learners that may not understand the concept of a whole number should be told that no halving is allowed. - Example: - 2 pencils can be distributed to two people as 1 goes to X and 1 goes to Y with none leftover so it is an even number

+3 boxes get distributed as 1 goes to X and 1 goes to Y, but then there is 1 leftover, and it can only be divided if we split it into half (which is not allowed) - so 3 is an odd number